Vladivostok Air Flight 352: Approach

-At 01:50 Irkutsk Time, the flight crew commenced the flight's descent to Irkustk.
+At 01:50 Irkutsk Time, the flight crew commenced the flight's descent to Irkutsk.
 During the descent, a flight briefing was conducted.
 The commander of the flight, Captain Goncharuk, then distributed the duties of each crew members.
 Members in charge of piloting will be seated on the right while members in charge of communication and control on the left.
 Captain Goncharuk was the pilot not flying and was in charge of monitoring the flight instrument, while First Officer Didenko was the pilot flying.

 Several minutes later, the aircraft reached point Razdolye and contacted the controller in Irkutsk about the current position of Flight 352.
 The controller cleared the aircraft to descent to 2,700 m and then to 2,100 m to proceed to the third turn of the airport.

 As the aircraft reached the altitude of 2,100 m, at 02:05 local time, Captain Goncharuk reported that he had established visual contact with the runway.
 The aircraft was travelling at an airspeed of 540 km/h, above the permissible airspeed for the extension of the landing gear.
 The aircraft eventually levelled off at 900 m and the airspeed decreased to 420 km/h, still a little faster than the allowed speed.
 Subsequently, Captain Goncharuk asked the crew to decrease the speed.
 The aircraft then went into clouds, obstructing the horizon from the cockpit view.

 The crew had completed the first and second turn towards the airport and decided to initiate the third turn.
 The aircraft was then put into a left turn, with a varying bank angle of 20 - 23 degrees.
 The navigator then extended the landing gear, while the flaps and slats configuration were not changed.
 The airspeed then decreased to 365 km/h, approximately 5 km/h lower than the minimum amount for the current stage of flight.
 Captain Goncharuk warned the crew about the drop in speed.
 Being cautious on the decreasing speed, he decided to add more thrust slowly, just enough to maintain their altitude at 850 m and speed at 355–360 km/h.